The Terror of the Tongs: Production

-The Terror of the Tongs was quickly shot within the months of April and May 1960.

-The film is a quasi-remake of Hammer's 1959 film The Stranglers of Bombay.
-The setting is changed to Hong Kong in 1910 from India in the 19th century but the basic plot of a middle-aged, yet youthful hero attempting to uncover the crimes of a secret sect in a British colony, being captured by the sect, and later released, having a personal stake in the outcome, finding that there is an inside villain, and losing friends or family are all there.
+The Terror of the Tongs was filmed quickly from April 18, 1960 until May 27, 1960.
+It had a September 12, 1961 trade show at the Columbia, then opened at the Pavillion on September 29, 1961.
+It opened in the US in October 1961.
+The film is a quasi-remake of an earlier Hammer film, The Stranglers of Bombay (1959) directed by Terence Fisher.
+The setting is changed to Hong Kong in 1910 from India in the 19th century but the basic plot of a middle-aged, yet youthful hero attempting to uncover the crimes of a secret sect in a British colony is very similar.

-The film is notable in that is the first Hammer horror film to afford Christopher Lee top billing.
-Lee also reported to work on the film after a vacation in Northern Italy with a deep tan, which was problematic for the make-up department since his character was supposed to have very pale skin.
+The film is notable in that it is the first Hammer horror film to afford Christopher Lee top billing, although the script didn't give him much to do.
+The film's star Geoffrey Toone said "I didn't see a lot of Christopher Lee ....as he didn't have a lot to do on this film".
+Lee reported to work on the film after a vacation in Northern Italy with a deep tan, which was problematic for the make-up department since his character was supposed to have very pale skin.
 Lee later said in interviews that the make-up to make him appear Chinese in this movie was the most uncomfortable make-up he had had to endure up to that time.
+Legend has it that Christopher Lee's step-cousin Ian Fleming considered him at one time for the role of Dr. No when his eponymous novel was being filmed in 1962, but whether or not Lee's performance in the Hammer film influenced the decision either way is a matter for speculation.

 Critical reception

+The Monthly Film Bulletin wrote: "Retrograde blood-bath, stingily staged along lines indistinguishable from Hammer's previous The Stranglers of Bombay."

+The New York Herald Tribune wrote: "It's all very paltry and not a little grimy."

+Leslie Halliwell wrote "Gory melodrama with dollops of screams, torture and vaguely orgiastic goings-on."